shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 A local IP address, obviously, isn't visible outside the local network.
 To fix the problem, it's generally required to log on to your modem/router as admin and configure what's known as port forwarding.
 From then on, instead of using ```http://localipaddress:port``` locally, we can call ```http://publicipaddress:port``` over the internet and the request will be directed to the same place.

 In case you don't have admin control over your modem (which is unfortunately true in my case), [Webhook Relay](https://webhookrelay.com/) can be helpful although its free tier only supports up to 150 "relays" per month.
+Another service called [ngrok](https://ngrok.com/) can achieve similar .
+Other solutions include a dedicated VPN/VPS that supports port forwarding (but they usually cost money,too).

 **Milestone**: now you can use the link ```http://publicipaddress:port/hooks/pictrl?action=play``` on any device that's connected to the internet to control your video player.